MMZK1526/Haskell-RM/README.md

   R2: 0
 ```

 Note that it takes more than six million steps to carry out the computation, thus it would be quite slow if naïvely implemented.
-However, this implementation finishes executing instantly.
+However, this implementation finishes executing instantly (see [Performance](#Performance)).

 We may also use the `-s` option to show the calculation step by step: